 3. Expect basic stay and very basic food to eat along with other facilities

 Most of the hotels or guest houses will be shut down along with places to eat.
-Stays will be available in the form of home stays where basic food is provided.
+Stays will be available in the form of homestays, where they provide basic food.
 Do not expect other facilities like mechanics, groceries, fruits, filter water bottles, etc.. to be available readily as well.

 4. Expect no water in toilets and usage restricted to on dry pits

-The water in pipes freeze and hence, there will be no toilets with running water.
-In winters, the toilets remain locked and only dry pits (traditional toilets) are used where there is no water available.
+The water in pipes freezes and hence, there will be no toilets with running water.
+In winters, the toilets remain locked, and only dry pits (traditional toilets) are used where there is no water available.
 Hence, keep your expectations straight.
 Along with toilets, the washrooms will also not have any running water.

 5. Expect bone freezing temperatures as you go past lower Kinnaur Valley

-Hence, be prepared with winter gear and carry enough woollens to protect yourself include warm shoes as you will not feel your toes for most of the day.
-The feeling of freezing increase as you cross Schichiling village (base of Dhangkar) ahead of Tabo in Spiti Valley.
+Hence, be prepared with winter gear and carry enough heavy woolens.
+You should protect yourself and include warm shoes as you will not feel your toes for most of the day.
+The feeling of freezing increases as you cross Schichiling village (base of Dhangkar) ahead of Tabo in Spiti Valley.

 6. Expect bad and worse roads with shooting stones

-The presence of snow and ice at times when sun shines makes the road slushy.
+The presence of snow and ice at times when the sun shines makes the road slushy.
 So, apart from snow and ice, expect to drive in slush as well.
 When the snow melts, especially towards the end of winters, March – April, the shooting stones are common as they come along with the dripping water.
 These are more common when there is light snowfall as that snow melts quickly.

-There wont be many tourists around and hence, options of sharing vehicles or dependent on public transport will be limited.
-The buses do run between Reckong Peo and Kaza daily but they will park the bus in case it is not safe to travel beyond a certain danger point.
+There won’t be many tourists around and hence, options of sharing vehicles or dependent on public transport will be limited.
+The HRTC buses do run between Reckong Peo and Kaza daily.
+However, they will park the bus on both ends in case it is not safe to travel beyond a certain danger point.

 Carry enough cash as ATMs might not work as well.
 SBI bank in Kaza does provide you money even from the POS machine they have installed in the bank in case ATM is not working.
 However, cash is limited to Rs 1000 in a day.

-Similar to electricity, you should not expect mobile signals for few days to weeks to months.
-Hence, you should inform your safety back at home, friends and relatives as soon as you see a possibility.
+Similar to electricity, you should not expect mobile signals for a few days to weeks to months.
+Hence, you should inform your safety back at home, friends, and relatives as soon as you see a possibility.
 Wifi in the bank, wifi in some hotel running a generator, use any possibility you can see available.
 Messages and Whatsapp work much better than calling homes.
 Carry only BSNL/MTNL connection.

 11. Expect bare minimum medical help and support in case required

-Similar to other things in winters, do not expect much from the medical facilities as well.
-At times people have to use helicopter to be dropped off to safe spot in case of a medical emergency.
-However, if the helicopter will be able to fly or not, you will still be at mercy of weather gods.
-Carry basic and any on going medicines in enough stock to last long for a month or so in case required.
-Do not rely on anything to be procured locally.
-It is not recommended to travel at all in winters in case you have some ongoing ailment or illness.
+Similar to other things in winters, do not expect much from the medical facilities as well when traveling to Spiti Valley in winters.
+At times people have to use a helicopter to be dropped off to a safe spot in case of a medical emergency.
+However, if the helicopter will be able to fly or not, you will still be at the mercy of weather gods.
+Shimla will be the nearest major help.

 12. Expect most villages under hibernation & some tourist destinations being closed